0xHabitat/kiezDAO/user_scenarios.md

 ### Scenario A.2

 Every borrower sends tokens to the lender and therefore subsidizes his tools in exchange for it's usage.
-Over time the lender will have her initial payment of the tool fully covered.
+Over time the lender will have her initial payment of the tool fully covered and fully written off.
+Every member of the community can challenge the retail price (total cost) of the tool provided for the community (in case someone is pricing the retail price too high - to earn more tokens).

 To promote a solidary community without a profit focus, we either incentivize a lower cost of renting the tool (meaning:the tool becomes part of the community) or increasing the community tribute by a stronger taxation of the tokens that would normally go to the lender (meaning: wealth tax to prevent monopolies).
 The initial owner will still get a token and reputation incentive.